I Am... (Beyoncé tour): Critical response

 Ben Ratliff of The New York Times summarized the tour's concept as "the duality of well-meaning good girl and rapacious animal-robot-dance-titan."
 Jay Lustig of The Star-Ledger concluded that the album's split personality was reflected in the show naturally enough.
-However, Barbara Ellen of The Observer wrote, "Another irritant is the much-trumpeted 'duality' nonsense with Sasha Fierce, Beyoncé's alter-ego for her latest album.
+However, Barbara Ellen of The Observer wrote, "Another irritant is the much-trumpeted 'duality' nonsense with Sasha Fierce, Beyoncé'ss alter-ego for her latest album.
 All 'Sasha' does here is flail about in a video, no different from regular Beyoncé, except for a gold dress and a hairdo that veers dangerously towards Liberace."
 Similarly, Ann Powers from the Los Angeles Times wrote that the only thing which was not fully realized was the show's "overarching" theme, "Beyonce meant to represent herself as a split personality, tender and open on the one hand, indomitable and rather scary on the other.
 But Beyonce has chosen the wrong dichotomy to represent herself."

 Commercial performance

-Tickets for the American leg of the tour were available for pre-sale for members of Knowles' fan club on April 20, 2008 and the official tickets went on sale to the general public through Ticketmaster on April 25.
-In late May 2009, Knowles' label announced through a press release that the singer decided to set aside 2,000 seats for each date on her then-forthcoming North American tour at a discounted price of $20.
+Tickets for the American leg of the tour were available for pre-sale for members of Beyoncé's fan club on April 20, 2008 and the official tickets went on sale to the general public through Ticketmaster on April 25.
+In late May 2009, Beyoncé's label announced through a press release that the singer decided to set aside 2,000 seats for each date on her then-forthcoming North American tour at a discounted price of $20.
 After already selling 1,000 tickets per show for the special low price, the last 1,000 discounted seats for each show were made available to the public on May 29, 2009 through Ticketmaster (with the exception of the artist's four-night residency at the Encore at Wynn Las Vegas).
 Due to the big demand, Sony Music announced additional dates in England, Asia and South America.
-In May 2009, Knowles' official website was peppered with requests by disappointed fans — from Boston; Anchorage, Alaska; Tampa, Florida; St. Louis and Montreal — who asked from her to come to their towns.
-Knowles broke her record of concert attendees by selling out the Morumbi Stadium in São Paulo, Brazil, with over 60,000 tickets sold.
-It was reported to Billboard that as of September 16, 2009, from the 53 shows, Knowles grossed $53.5 million and drawn 667,509 fans from the mostly 15,000-seat arenas.
+In May 2009, Beyoncé's official website was peppered with requests by disappointed fans — from Boston; Anchorage, Alaska; Tampa, Florida; St. Louis and Montreal — who asked from her to come to their towns.
+Beyoncé broke her record of concert attendees by selling out the Morumbi Stadium in São Paulo, Brazil, with over 60,000 tickets sold.
+It was reported to Billboard that as of September 16, 2009, from the 53 shows, Beyoncé grossed $53.5 million and drawn 667,509 fans from the mostly 15,000-seat arenas.
 In 2009, the tour was nominated for Eventful Fans' Choice Award at the 6th Annual Billboard Touring Awards.
-The tour grossed $86 million from 93 concert shows and 108 show total grossed $119,5 million.
+The tour grossed $86 million from 93 concert shows and all 103 shows total grossed $119.5 million.